ysoftwareab/yplatform/doc/ci-sh.md

 or installing system packages in the CI platform configurations.

-Due to historical reasons, Travis CI being the first CI/CD platform we integrated with, but also because their pipeline makes sense, we follow their job lifecycle and their "stage" names, currently described at https://docs.travis-ci.com/user/job-lifecycle/ .
+Due to historical reasons, Travis CI being the first CI/CD platform we integrated with, but also because their pipeline makes sense, we follow their job lifecycle and their "phase" names, currently described at https://docs.travis-ci.com/user/job-lifecycle/ .

 * `before_install`